Thayer Reno

 and then laid new concrete around the pipes.

-(special guest appearance: the new A/C system, and the trees right before I planted them!)
+(special guest appearance: the new A/C system, new hot water heater, and the trees right before I planted them!)

 Some pictures of the fruit garden